maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ### Results table

-Making a CSV table with structural properties and scores requires the download of the singularity image ```alpha-analysis.sif```
+Making a CSV table with structural properties and scores requires the download of the singularity image ```alpha-analysis.sif```.
+Pleaes refer to the installation [instruction](#3-installation-for-the-analysis-step-optional).
-Firstly, download the singularity image:

-* If your results are from AlphaPulldown prior to version 1.0.0: [alpha-analysis_jax_0.3.sif](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis_jax_0.3.sif).

-* If your results are from AlphaPulldown with version >=1.0.0: [alpha-analysis_jax_0.4.sif](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis_jax_0.4.sif).
-Chrome users may not be able to download it after clicking the link.
-If so, please right-click and select "Save link as".

-Then execute the singularity image (i.e. the sif file) by:
+To execute the singularity image (i.e. the sif file) run:

 ```bash
 singularity exec \